NanoElectrocatalysis and Sustainable Chemistry

 Visualising active sites at the atomic level with electrochemical scanning probe microscopy

-Our group, joining the ICN2 on September 2022, combines electrochemistry, materials science and atomic-scale characterisation to elucidate design principles for the discovery and development of novel electrocatalyst nanomaterials for renewable energy conversion and storage, as well as the production of sustainable fuels and chemicals.
+Our group combines electrochemistry, materials engineering and in-situ spectroscopic and microscopic characterisation to elucidate design principles for the discovery and development of novel electrocatalysts for renewable energy conversion, as well as the production of sustainable fuels and chemicals.

 Electrocatalysis plays a key role in renewable energy conversion and storage technologies.
 Discovering and developing new materials that are active, stable, and selective catalysts remains a grand challenge for many important electrocatalytic reactions.
 Our research aims to address this challenge by investigating the structure of the catalytically active sites at the atomic level, developing advanced electrocatalyst nanomaterials, and gaining mechanistic understanding of relevant energy conversion reactions.